better-world-collective/better-world-collective.github.io/index.md

 to cover everyone’s basic needs.
 Especially now during a pandemic, we need to freely share medical information and cooperate on treatments, vaccines and medical devices in order to save lives.

 Competing for resources can often be wasteful.
-How can we focus on cooperating in order to cover the basic needs of all people?
+Let us focus on cooperating in order to cover the basic needs of all people.
 The open source movement that produces much of the software that makes the Internet possible is created via global cooperation.
 This cooperation consumes far fewer resources than a competitive model would consume.
-How can we cooperate more and compete less?

 Focus on sharing and leadership